amedeomajer/mock-drop/README.md

 # MockDrop image overlay

-A Chrome Extension that allows developers to overlay design images on webpages for pixel-perfect layout comparison.
+A ⚠️ Vibe Coded ⚠️ Chrome Extension that allows developers to overlay design images on webpages for pixel-perfect layout comparison.
 Perfect for comparing live websites with design mockups!

 ## Features